Print Edition - 2015-06-01 | Main News

 - Three-hour school for a week n Parents yet to be assured of safety of children

-May 31, 2015-As schools reopened across the country after a five-week gap, parents were relieved that their children were finally out of home but concerns remain how schools will respond if strong aftershocks hit again.
+As schools reopened across the country after a five-week gap, parents were relieved that their children were finally out of home but concerns remain how schools will respond if strong aftershocks hit again.

 Many parents accompanied their children to school, and checked the status of the buildings and classrooms.
 They inquired about the safety measures adopted against a quake.
 Some people, who were unsure to leave their children in the schools’ care, waited three hours until schools closed for the day to take their children back.